AnimMouse/animmouse-website/content/page/about.md

 The source code of this website is hosted on [GitHub](https://github.com/AnimMouse/animmouse-website).

-This website contents is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)\
+This website's contents are licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)\
 This website source code is licensed under [MPL 2.0](https://www.mozilla.org/en-US/MPL/2.0/)